The basic rule when managing mileage expenses and reimbursements is that only ‘business-related’ costs should be reimbursed.

 Traditionally, finance teams have been slow to off-set mileage due to the administrative complexity of the process.
 With a manual method, users or admins would be required to calculate the distance by manually deduct these ‘private’ trips from mileage claims.
 Technology has made this process much easier - and faster.

-So, how can technology help ‘offset mileage’ for expense reimbursement?
+How can technology help ‘offset mileage’ for expense reimbursement?

 Here’s how it works: